 Making laws

-Ministers introduce Government bills as part of the Government's legislative program, while Private Members' bills can be introduced by any other Member (NB: There are also Private Bills affecting the interests of companies and individuals).
+Ministers introduce Government bills as part of the Government's legislative program, while Private Members' bills can be introduced by any other Member.

 The majority of bills that are passed by the Parliament are Government bills.